-Ransomware is not one of the most prevalent types of malware but it has huge potential for damage and it is growing fast.
-During a 2017 survey of InfoSec professionals, the prevention of malware, especially ransomware, was named as the second-most pressing cyber security issue worldwide.
 Ransomware is a type of malicious software that threatens to forever block access to a victim’s data or publish it unless a ransom is paid.
 While some simple ransomware may lock the system in a way which is not difficult for a knowledgeable person to reverse, more advanced malware uses a technique called crypto-viral extortion, in which it encrypts the victim's files, making them inaccessible, and demands a ransom payment to decrypt them.
 In a properly implemented ransomware extortion attack, recovering the files without the decryption key is an intractable problem – and difficult to trace digital currencies such as Bitcoin are used for the ransoms, making finding and prosecuting the perpetrators challenging.

 This text provides general information.
 Statista assumes no